Cyber323/BalloonOS/README.md

 Username: balloon
 Password: balloon
-root user isn't set yet.
-The Balloon user also does not have sudo permission as of writing.
-I will fix this very soon.
+Root user does not have a password.
+Please use sudo instead.

 This is a Work-In-Progress distro.
 Many things may be broken.
 I am not responsible if this corrupts or removes your files in any way.